fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 ‘S’, ‘C’ and ‘Z’ (e.g. a type with horizontal serifs for all letters will often have s, c and z to have vertical serifs).

-There is a urban legend asserting that serif types are easier to read than sans-serifs &ndash; it is [a sole myth](http://asserttrue.blogspot.se/2013/01/the-serif-readability-myth.html), until further notice.
+There is a urban legend asserting that serif types are easier to read than sans-serifs &mdash; it is [a sole myth](http://asserttrue.blogspot.se/2013/01/the-serif-readability-myth.html), until further notice.